xtrime-ru/antizapret-vpn-docker/README.md

 ### How it works

 1. Connect to VPN (OpenVPN, WireGuard or Amnezia WireGuard)
-2. Configure your application to use SOCKS5 or HTTP/HTTPS proxy via proxy settings or tools like [ProxiFyre](https://github.com/wiresock/proxifyre)
+2. Configure your application to use SOCKS5 or HTTP/HTTPS proxy via proxy settings or tools like [AntizapretSOCKS5](https://github.com/danayer/AntizapretSOCKS5) (Windows), ProxyBridge, Proxifier or proxy settings in a web browser.
 3. All traffic from that application (including direct IP connections) will exit through the selected server node

 Two proxy containers are available: